Syren7/owncloudApiBundle/README.md

 # Donations

 This is a completely free project and you can use it wherever you want.
-If you like this bundle and would like to donate some coffee feel free to do that on [PayPal](https://paypal.me/tuemmlerkon)
+If you like this bundle and would like to donate some "coffee" feel free to do that on [PayPal](https://paypal.me/tuemmlerkon)